Which powers of attorney does your property manager in Costa Rica need?

 Susan did her due diligence pretty well.
 She decided it was a better idea to make an investment in a vacation rental in Atenas; she wanted to make sure she would buy her vacation home in the right location at the right price.

 Susan found out it made much more sense to rent her home to snowbirds and retirees.
 Because they take much better care of a vacation property than surfers who live on peanut butter sandwiches.

 The property manager

-She could have organized herself better to get it all done while in Atenas if her real estate agent and attorney would have helped her a bit more by informing her about her options to manage certain things through a property manager.
-Being in Indianapolis now, she will need to go to the closest consulate of Costa Rica, which is in Chicago, to give a legal power of attorney to her property manager for many tasks needed.
+She could have organized herself better to get it all done while in Atenas if her real estate agent and the attorney would have helped her a bit more by informing her about her options to manage certain things through a property manager.
+Being in Indianapolis now, she will need to go to the closest consulate of Costa Rica, which is in Chicago, to give legal powers of attorney to her property manager for many tasks needed.

 One exception to this rule is when the property is purchased through a corporation or Sociedad Anónima.
 In that case, a signed proxy letter will be sufficient and there is no need to visit a consulate.
 Unfortunately, Susan purchased the Atenas home in her own personal name, so there was no way of getting around to going through the Costa Rican consulate for a power of attorney.

 Special powers of attorney

 Of course, Susan doesn’t want to give her property manager full powers of attorney, because that will allow the property manager to also sell the unit and keep the money.
 So she should give the property manager certain SPECIAL powers of attorney such as:

 1.Sign and terminate lease agreements in her name.